 Until they tasted how sweet and juicy “blood” could actually be.
 The rest is history.

 I was able to find blood orange juice to make these blood orange poached pears at Whole Foods, so if you have a speciality grocery store in your area, that’s probably your best bet.
 If not, you can always mix equal parts of regular orange juice with pomegranate juice to get the same color and sweetness.

 The smell of the mixture simmering away on the stove fills your house with all the holiday feels, even if it’s after the hustle and bustle is long gone and all you’re left with is dirty snow and salty cars for two more months.

-Poached pears are such an easy dessert that always look so much more elegant and sophisticated than the actual effort they take to prepare (just check out my video below to see for yourself how easy it is).
+These blood orange poached pears are such an easy dessert that always look so much more elegant and sophisticated than the actual effort they take to prepare (just check out my video below to see for yourself how easy it is).
 They’re a great way to enjoy the fruits and flavors of the season, even if you’re not a vampire. 😉

 Blood Orange Poached Pears